$0.00

 Geography of the Flathead Indian Reservation

-The reservation is surrounded by the Bitterroot Range, the Mission Mountains, and the Cabinet Mountains.
+The reservation is surrounded by the Salish Mountains, Mission Range, and Cabinet Mountains.
 These mountains provide a habitat for many wildlife species, such as grizzly bears, wolves, elk, deer, and mountain goats.
-The reservation also hosts the National Bison Range, a wildlife refuge that protects one of only three wild bison herds in Montana.
+The reservation also hosts the National Bison Range, a wildlife refuge protecting one of the three wild bison herds in Montana.

-The reservation has abundant water resources, such as Flathead Lake, the Flathead River, and the Jocko River, which support a variety of fish species, such as trout, bass, and kokanee, making for excellent fishing opportunities.
+The reservation has abundant water resources, such as Flathead Lake, the Flathead River, and the Jocko River.
+These natural water sources support various fish species, such as trout, bass, and kokanee, making for excellent fishing opportunities.

 Still, the reservation has faced some unique environmental issues and challenges around water rights and wildlife management.
-It wasn’t until 2022 that stewardship of the National Bison Range was returned to the tribes.
+For decades, the U.S. Fish and Wildlife Service (USFWS) managed the National Bison Range.
+In 2022, the USFWS returned Range stewardship to the tribes.

-Water rights have also been a contentious issue at times, as the tribes have to negotiate with the state and the federal government over the allocation and use of water on the reservation.
-Wildlife management is a complex task, as the tribes have to balance the conservation and restoration of wildlife with the protection and development of human interests.
+Water rights have also been a contentious issue at times, as the tribes have to negotiate with the state and federal government over reservation water allocation and use.
+Wildlife management is a complex task.
+The tribes must balance wildlife conservation and restoration with the protection and development of human interests.

 Economy of the Flathead Indian Reservation